 Waqf rules in Tajweed

-Comprehensive Guide to Waqf Rules in Tajweed, In Tajweed, waqf rules are essential for correct Quranic recitation, guiding when to pause or stop to ensure the meaning of the verses remains clear and accurate.
+Waqf Rules in Tajweed, In Tajweed, waqf rules are essential for correct Quranic recitation, guiding when to pause or stop to ensure the meaning of the verses remains clear and accurate.
 Misplaced pauses can alter meanings, making these rules a critical part of recitation.
-Below is an overview of the main Comprehensive Guide to Waqf Rules in Tajweed Rules and their symbols as found in the Quran.
+Below is an overview of the main Waqf Rules in Tajweed Rules and their symbols as found in the Quran.

 1. Waqf Taam (Complete Stop) – م